Investor News

 The decommissioning of six reactors at the Fukushima Daiichi Nuclear Power Plant (Units 1 to 4 in April 2012 and Units 5 and 6 in January 2014) and nine old reactors at other plants between 2015 and 2018 has reduced the number of installed reactors to 39 units (not including three reactors under construction).

-The below chart shows how natural gas and coal stepped up to help cover the shut-down of nuclear power generation capacity.
+The chart below shows how natural gas and coal stepped up to help cover the shutdown of nuclear power generation capacity.

-The shut down of the majority of Japan's nuclear power fleet led to:
+The shutdown of the majority of Japan's nuclear power fleet led to:

 • A decline in energy security - energy self-sufficiency dropped from 20% to 6%, reducing energy security